alaskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Payments could be made in at least three ways:

-• By mail: a cheque or money order can be mailed to the court where the case was filed.
+• By mail: A cheque or money order can be mailed to the court where the case was filed.

-• In Person: payments could be made in cash, cheque or money order at the court location.
+• In Person: Payments could be made in cash, cheque or money order at the court location.

 Some courts accept payments via credit card, but it is important to check up with the clerk before embarking on a transaction.
 Also, not all payments can be made using credit cards.

 Some traffic ticket fines are not payable to the state of Alaska, but to the municipal collection system where the violation occurred.
-This often reflects when the ticket citation cannot be tracked in the central court records, in which case the defendant must proceed to the court where the citation was filed for information.
+This often reflects when the ticket citation cannot be tracked in the central court records, in which case the defendant may proceed to the court where the citation was filed for information.

 How to Contest a Traffic Ticket in Alaska Court